dustinleer/Traversing-the-Template-Hierarchy-in-Designland/Traversing the Template Hierarchy in Designland.md

 With in these templates we can break them done in a modular fashion.
 But before we would do that we need to set the internal references for WordPress to recognize these templates.

 Let's open `full-page.php`.
-A default full page template for Twenty Seventeen looks like this.
+A default full page template for a starter theme that I sometimes use, it looks like this.

 ```
 <?php